Jme7/the-basics-of-github-template/README.md

-# the-basics-of-github-template
+# :wave: Hi!
+Welcome to **The basics of GitHub part 1: Repositories**
-The template repository for the The basics of GitHub course on Learning Lab.
+I (:robot:the GitHub Learning Lab robot:robot:) have made a new issue!
+Go check it out to get started.